andreiafreitas/TAU/README.md

 I learned:
 What is an assertion and why is it required?
 How to install Chai from terminal or command line interface.
-Understand the difference about assertion styles provided by Chai, which are assert, expect, and should.
+Understand the difference about assertion styles provided by Chai, which are
+    - assert
+    - expect, and
+    - should.
 Also should extras, and configurations.

 In the end I learned how to add Chai to an existent project and how assertion can be handled centrally in a project.